Maximizing Satisfied Vertex Requests in List Coloring: The List Flexibility Function

 Second, suppose $m=4$ and $n\leq6$.
 Clearly $G$ is 3-choosable.
 Note that by Theorem~\ref{thm: 3_2}, $K_{4,n-1}$ is $(2,3)$-choosable and $K_{3,n}$ is $(3,2)$-choosable.
 So, by Lemma~\ref{lem: connect} we have that $\epsilon_{\ell}(G,3) \geq 1/(4+n) = 1/|V(G)|$.
 We also immediately have $\epsilon_{\ell}(G,3) \leq 1/\rho(G) = 1/2$. \end{proof}

 {\bf Acknowledgment:} The authors would like to thank Doug West for his encouragement.
-The authors would also like to thank Hemanshu Kaul and Michael Pelsmajer for their helpful comments.
+The authors would also like to thank Hemanshu Kaul, Michael Pelsmajer, and the anonymous reviewers for their helpful comments.
 This project was completed by the Coloring Research Group of South Alabama at the University of South Alabama during the spring 2024, summer 2024, and fall 2024 semesters.
 The support of the University of South Alabama is gratefully acknowledged.